GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

 ### How to Automate Blue/Green Instance Failover in AWS

 The blue/green deployment for the **Bookstore** application provides two identical production environment instances of the system.
 However, if the currently active instance fails we still have to manually swap DNS records from blue to green (or vice versa).
-In order to meet the requirement of executing a resiliency experiment in production we need to automate this failover process.
+In order to meet the requirement of executing a resiliency experiment in production, we need to automate this failover process.

 1. Create a metric alarm within Amazon CloudWatch.